 If you're enrolling during the year because you're a newly eligible employee due to a work status change, or if you have a Qualified Status Change (QSC), you'll have 31 days from the date of the change in status to make your new choices, including adding any eligible dependents directly impacted by the QSC.
-You can submit your choices through the Benefits Web Center on My Health or by calling 1-844-ASK-JPMC.
-Please see "Changing Your Coverage Midyear" on page 10.
+You can submit your choices through the Benefits Web Center on My Health or through the accessHR Contact Center.
+Please see "Changing Your Coverage Midyear" on page 38.